 It’s a protected area for its scenic, cultural, and ecological importance, featuring a rare mix of coastal habitats, historic villages, and traditional seaside heritage.

-Is all of the Norfolk Coast Path inside the AONB?
+Is the entire Norfolk Coast Path inside the National Landscape?

-No — the AONB covers Hunstanton to Sea Palling, but the path continues beyond in both directions.
+No — the National Landscape covers Hunstanton to Sea Palling, though the trail itself extends beyond in both directions.

 Can I visit without a car?